-While the CEU does not plan to initiate the de-energization of its electrical system as a preventive measure it is recognized that as a result of an SCE initiated event or damage from a wildfire this may be occur.
+While CEU does not plan to initiate the de-energization of its electrical system as a preventive measure, it is recognized that as a result of an SCE initiated event or damage from a wildfire that this may occur.
 SCE and CEU are developing protocols for inspecting and re-energizing SCE lines that have been de-energized during extreme weather and red-flag events as a preventative measure and after a portion of the system has been damaged after a wildfire.
 After a de-energization event, service will be restored in coordination with SCE's restoration protocols.
-The CEU will initiate procedures to restore such as inspecting, repairing, testing, and finally restoring.
+CEU will initiate procedures to restore power including inspecting, repairing, testing, and finally restoring.